a7ul/undercover/README.md

 Store your environment variables and secrets in git safely.

-This script is based on the amazing [google/zx](https://github.com/google/zx).
+This script is a single file pure nodejs script.

 ## Quick use (no install)